 bpNichol (1987) ‘Visual Poetry’ in ‘Interview with Fred Gaysek’, Artviews Vol.14, No.1.
 (1987-1988) Toronto, Canada: Visual Arts Ontario, pp.21-23.

-The Projectionist’s Playground is an international quarterly A5 size zine for innovative and experimental work in photography, montage, art and poetry.
-Poetry can range from collage, concrete, sound poetry, found poetry, juxtaposition, deconstruction, manipulation, appropriation, to open field, dada, cut-up and beyond; the emphasis being on the visual.
+The Projectionist’s Playground is an A5 size zine for innovative and experimental work in photography, montage, art and poetry.
+Poetry can range from collage, concrete, sound poetry, found poetry, juxtaposition, deconstruction, manipulation, appropriation, to open field, dada, cut-up and beyond: the focus is on the visual.

 Innovation and experimentation are keywords when applied to the overall concept of The Projectionist’s Playground.
 Submitted work, whether in categories of photography, montage, art or poetry is scrutinized under the umbrella of editorial review and work is only selected when viewed as meeting approaches and criteria in line with the publication’s aims and philosophy.